United Kingdom Special Forces: Joint Special Forces Aviation Wing

-Special operations–capable forces
+Special Operations Forces

-The Armed Forces have raised special operations-capable forces that will conduct special operations to train, advise and accompany UK partner countries' forces in high threat environments.
+The Armed Forces have raised single Service Special Operations Forces (sS SOF), originally referred to as special operations-capable forces, that will conduct special operations to train, advise and accompany UK partner countries' forces in high threat environments.
 These forces do not form part of UKSF.

-The Army formed the Ranger Regiment on 1 December 2021 within a new brigade, the Army Special Operations Brigade, established on 31 August 2021, that will take on some tasks traditionally done by special forces and work with partner forces.
+The Army formed the Ranger Regiment on 1 December 2021 within the new Army Special Operations Brigade (ASOB), established on 31 August 2021, that will take on some tasks traditionally done by special forces and work with partner forces.
 The Ranger Regiment's battalions are to be restructured by April 2023.
 The Chief of the Defence Staff has said that the Ranger Regiment will be similar to the United States Army Special Forces, known as the "Green Berets".
 Two of the four Ranger Regiment battalions will be deployed to Africa, the third will focus on Eastern Europe and the fourth will be deployed to the Middle East.
+In 2026, the ASOB was merged into the Land Special Operations Force.

-The Royal Navy is changing the Royal Marines through the Future Commando Force concept, adapting their role of amphibious infantry held at readiness to a versatile special operations–capable force.
+The Royal Navy is changing the Royal Marines through the Future Commando Force concept, adapting their role of amphibious infantry held at readiness to versatile special operations forces.
 As originally envisaged, the Marines were to be permanently deployed in two new Littoral Response Groups, with one in Northern Europe and the other in the Indian Ocean.